Yoyomanzoor/hypr-dotfiles/README.md

-# hypr-dotfiles
+# dotfiles
-Dotfiles for arch/hyprland
+Dotfiles for linux

+Use branches for the relevant linux distribution